Home

 • Stayed on-topic

-• Given three examples, with commentary, and written a strong conclusion.
+• Given examples relating to the prompt, with analysis and evaluation, and written a strong conclusion.

-• If you practice for the SAT and ACT essays, just as you are practicing to take the test, you will be prepared to write a well-crafted rough draft on your exam, which is the goal of this portion of the test.
+If you practice for the SAT essay, just as you are practicing to take the test, you will be prepared to write a well-crafted rough draft on your exam, which is the goal of this portion of the test.

 In my view, the ACT writing portion is easier than the SAT essay requirement.
 The ACT asks for a specific opinion on a topic: do you believe 18 year olds should have restrictions on their driving, or, should schools have open campus policies during lunch.